 - 3.1 The 2003 Act, further requires that the Licensing Authority publishes a 'Statement of Licensing Policy' that sets out the policies the Licensing Authority will generally apply to promote the licensing objectives when making decisions on applications made under the Act. - 3.2 This 'Statement of Licensing Policy' has been prepared in accordance with the provisions of the 2003 Act and having regard to the revised Guidance issued under Section 182 of the Act.
 It was originally drafted in partnership with the Essex Joint Licensing Officers Forum, Brentwood Crime and Disorder Reduction Partnership and the Brentwood Drug and Alcohol Reference Group.
-These partnerships provide links to the Essex Chief Executives Association, who will maintain a strategic overview of all issues associated with the Licensing Act 2003. - 3.3 The Policy Statement takes effect on 19 December 2024 and will remain in force for a period of not more than five years.
-It will be subject to regular review and further consultation prior to 18 December 2029. - 3.4 When making and publishing its policy, the Licensing Authority must have regard to the Secretary of State's Guidance, as amended.
+These partnerships provide links to the Essex Chief Executives Association, who will maintain a strategic overview of all issues associated with the Licensing Act 2003. - 3.4 When making and publishing its policy, the Licensing Authority must have regard to the Secretary of State's Guidance, as amended.
 The Licensing Authority may depart from this Licensing Policy if the individual circumstances of any case merit such a decision in the interests of the promotion of the Licensing Objectives and if this situation arises the Licensing Authority will give full reasons for doing so. - 3.5 It is possible that during a consultation period, or soon after publication of a policy, the statutory guidance issued by the Secretary of State may be subject to revision leading to some temporary inconsistencies between the two documents.
 In such circumstances, the Licensing Authority will have regard to the revised guidance as well as its licensing policy.